khulnasoft/integrations-core/wincrashdetect/README.md

 ### Installation

-The Windows Crash Detection integration is included in the [Datadog Agent][1] package.
+The Windows Crash Detection integration is included in the [Khulnasoft Agent][1] package.
 No additional installation is needed.

 ### Configuration

 1. Edit the `wincrashdetect.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2] to set `enabled: true`.
 See the [sample wincrashdetect.d/conf.yaml.example][3] for all available configuration options.

-2. Enable the Windows Crash Detection module in `C:\ProgramData\Datadog\system-probe.yaml` by setting the enabled flag to 'true':
+2. Enable the Windows Crash Detection module in `C:\ProgramData\Khulnasoft\system-probe.yaml` by setting the enabled flag to 'true':

    ```yaml
     windows_crash_detection: